Cameroon profile - Timeline

 1884 - Cameroon becomes the German colony of Kamerun.

-1911 - Under the Treaty of Fez - signed to settle the Franco-German conflict over Morocco, the Agadir Crisis - France cedes territories to the east and south to Cameroon (known as "Neukamerun").
+1911 - Under the Treaty of Fez - signed to settle the Agadir Crisis Franco-German conflict over Morocco - France cedes territories to the east and south to Cameroon.

 1919 - London Declaration divides Cameroon into French (80%) and British administrative zones (20%).
 The British zone is divided into Northern and Southern Cameroons.